-Kate Middleton and Prince William want to keep their followers in the loop when it comes to their plans to help the fight against the current coronavirus pandemic.
+Kate Middleton and Prince William want to keep their followers in the loop when it comes to their latest endeavors.
 That’s why they just made some major updates to their Royal Foundation’s website.

 “The Royal Foundation of The Duke and Duchess of Cambridge will do all it can to support those on the frontline of responding to COVID-19 in the UK,” part of the statement read.
 “In the weeks ahead The Foundation will be: